-As of August 24, 2020, the BGJWSC will begin transitioning to a more customer-friendly metering technology.
+As of August 24, 2020, the BGJWSC began transitioning to a more customer-friendly metering technology.
 In fact, you may be visiting this page after finding a notice hanging from your door knob.
 We’d like to share some details about this project with you here.

 Please watch our short video regarding this project, the script of which is available in its entirety below it: